 Paris is the capital of France and has a rich history and many famous landmarks.
 Saint Saëns was born in Paris in 1835.

 - This website shows an interactive panorama of Paris.
 Direct the camera, zoom in and out, and click on different landmarks to discover some of the sights.

-- Here is a video with beautiful footage of 5 top landmarks in Paris.
-And another travel video showing a 24-hour visit in Paris, including cafes, museums, the streets of the city, etc. (Parents, there is a section of “nightlife” which shows some social drinking.
+- Here's a travel video showing a 24-hour visit in Paris, including cafes, museums, the streets of the city, etc. (Parents, there is a section of “nightlife” which shows some social drinking.
 Use your discretion.)

 Research one or more of the following landmarks in Paris.
 Answer these questions: Why was it built?
 Who built it?
 When was it built?
 With what materials was it built?
 Then recreate it in a sketch, drawing, or sculpture.